coreymunn3/communeo/memory-bank/activeContext.md

 1. Complete the sorting and filtering functionality for posts and comments
 2. Implement post and comment editing/deletion
-3. Build out the user profile pages
-4. Add pagination to post lists
-5. Implement moderation tools for community moderators
+3. Implement moderation tools for community moderators
-6. Enable public access to content while maintaining security
+4. Enable public access to content while maintaining security
-7. Customize authentication UI to match the application design
+5. Customize authentication UI to match the application design

 ## Known Issues